Understanding The DOM: How Browsers Show Content On-Screen

 In this example, both the browsers as well as Google's scraper bots are able to discern that this is a list with three list items within it.

-While there ARE tags that may potentially impact SEO somewhat significantly, it's unlikely <ul> and <li> would significantly impact your SEO scores.
+While there are tags that may potentially impact SEO somewhat significantly, it's unlikely <ul> and <li> would significantly impact your SEO scores.

 Needless to say, it's still good to use semantic (correctly tagged) HTML as people that use screen-readers and other assistive technologies benefit greatly from these minor changes.
 Additionally, it can make code more readable and parsable with automated tools.